silvermine/standardization/README.md

 [@silvermine/eslint-plugin][eslintplugin] for those standards.
 They are not part of this repo because of specific naming requirements for providing ESLint config and plugins.

+**NOTE:** Along with the _configuration files_ for the above standards, this repo also includes the tools/dependencies needed to enforce those standards, such as `markdownlint-cli2`.
+Just install `@silvermine/standardization` and you will also receive `markdownlint-cli2`, `check-node-version`, `stylelint`, etc. (except for ESLint, as noted above).
+This has a few benefits, including:

+   * Ensuring our projects are using the same version of these CLI tools to reduce inconsistency and confusion
+   * Reducing the number of dependencies that each project needs to maintain/upgrade individually
+   * Ensuring that the version of each CLI tool our projects use is compatible with the config files in this repo for a given `@silvermine/standardization` version

+So, when installing `@silvermine/standardization` in your project, you _should not install the CLI tools listed in this project's package.json `dependencies`._ Instead, allow `@silvermine/standardization` to provide them.

 ## Why?